System Shock: Reception

+James V. Trunzo reviewed System Shock in White Wolf Inphobia #55 (May, 1995), rating it a 4 out of 5 and stated that "System Shock gives a new and needed twist to Doom-like adventuring."

 In 1998, PC Gamer declared it the 6th-best computer game ever released, and the editors called it "one of the finest games ever due to its seductive game design that blended a fantastic storyline with meaningful, suspenseful action in a way that has rarely been equaled".